skulltech/sumit-ghosh.com/_posts/2019-08-01-aws-solutions-architect-associate-preparation.md

 With the above three, I started scoring consistently in the 80s in the Whizlabs practice tests.
 That made me confident and I started thinking about booking my exam appointment.
 And… then I fell sick.
 After a two-week hiatus I was ready to take the exam, but I was worried that I might have forgotten some stuff and my performance might not turn out to be good.
 So in order to brush up on my knowledge, I bought the practice tests by Jon Bonso on Udemy.

  The first two tests were a hit on my confidence as I couldn’t clear any of them.
-The questions were much more involved; the MCQ options were vey similar and required careful interpretation of the problem statement.
+The questions were much more involved; the MCQ options were very similar and required careful interpretation of the problem statement.
 I was introduced to some new concepts through the questions too.
 As usual, I took notes after each test, from the questions I had difficulty with.
 From the third test onwards, I started scoring in the 80s, and that helped me reaffirm my confidence.

 ### The Exam